jrondeau-stripe/subscription-use-cases/docs/get-started.md

 Q: Why did you pick these frameworks?

-A: We chose the most minimal framework to convey the key Stripe calls and concepts you need to understand.
-These demos are meant as an educational tool that helps you roadmap how to integrate Stripe within your own system independent of the framework.
+A: We chose minimal frameworks to show only the key Stripe calls and concepts you need to understand.
+You need to do more work to build a complete integration with your app's chosen framework, but the samples should provide models for integration regardless of framework.

 Q: Can you show me how to build X?

-A: We are always looking for new recipe ideas, please email dev-samples@stripe.com with your suggestion!
+A: We are always looking for new ideas for Stripe samples.
+Feel free to email dev-samples@stripe.com with your suggestion!

 ## Author(s)